Configuring Bazel CI to Test Bazel Rules for Remote Execution

 You can pull it directly from Container Registry or build it from source.
 The next sections describe both options.

-Before you begin, make sure you have installed gcloud
+Before you begin, make sure you have installed gcloud, docker, and git.

 If you are building the container from source, you must also install the latest